ztbochanski/react-development-guide/react-basics/README.md

 import React, { Component } from "react";
 ```

-_class component has access to state_

-- state = js object with properties you can access at anytime inside our class
+state = js object with properties you can access _at anytime inside our class_

 ```javascript
 class App extends Component {